fkitsantas/MoviesAPI/README.md

 This API is built using C# ASP.NET Core with Entity Framework Core and MSSQL.
 The solution uses a T-SQL stored procedure to calculate the average rating of a movie and update the corresponding value in the `Movies` table when a new rating is inserted into the `Ratings` table.

+## Application Requirements Coverage

+The API fulfills the following application requirements:

+### API A: Query Movie Data
+- **Endpoint**: `GET /api/movies`
+- **Parameters**: `title` (string), `yearOfRelease` (integer), `genre` (string)
+- **Description**: This endpoint allows users to query movie data based on the provided filter criteria.
+At least one filter criteria should be provided by the caller, else the API will return an error.

+### API B: Top 5 Movies by Total User Rating
+- **Endpoint**: `GET /api/movies/top5`
+- **Description**: This endpoint returns the details of the top 5 movies based on total user average ratings.
+In case of a rating draw, the movies are returned by ascending title alphabetical order.

+### API C: Top 5 Movies by a User's Rating
+- **Endpoint**: `GET /api/movies/top5/{userId}`
+- **Description**: This endpoint returns the details of the top 5 movies based on the highest ratings given by a specific user, provided by the API consumer.
+In case of a rating draw, the movies are returned by ascending title alphabetical order.

+### API D: Add or Update User Rating for a Movie
+- **Endpoint**: `POST /api/movies/rating`
+- **Parameters**: `userId` (integer), `movieId` (integer), `rating` (float)
+- **Description**: This endpoint allows API consumers to add a rating to a movie for a certain user.
+The rating must be an integer between 1 and 5; if the user already had a rating for that movie, the old rating should be updated to the new value.

+## Getting Started

+To get started with this API, follow these steps:

+1. Clone the repository to your local machine.
+2. Install the necessary dependencies.
+3. Create the necessary database and tables in MSSQL using the provided SQL scripts.
+4. Run the API and start sending requests.

 ## Create the MoviesAPI MSSQL Database

 The following code creates the necessary tables for the API: